 VM-21 Section 1.B (Guidance Note after Principle 3)

 Guidance Note: The intent of Principle 3 is to describe the conceptual framework for setting assumptions.
 Section 10 provides the requirements and guidance for setting contract holder behavior assumptions and includes alternatives to this framework if the company is unable to fully apply this principle.
+More guidance and requirements for setting assumptions in general are provided in Section 12.

 VM-21 Section 4.D.4.a.iii and Section 4.D.4.a.iv

 iii.
-For purchases of public non-callable corporate bonds, follow the requirements defined in VM-20 Sections 7.E, 7.F and 9.F.
+For purchases of public non-callable corporate bonds, use the gross asset spreads over Treasuries prescribed in VM-20 Section 9.F.8.a through Section 9.F.8.c.
+(For purposes of this subsection, “public” incorporates both registered and 144a securities.)
 The prescribed spreads reflect current market conditions as of the model start date and grade to long-term conditions based on historical data at the start of projection year four;

 iv.
-For transactions of derivative instruments associated with fixed income investments, reflect the prescribed assumptions in VM-20 Section 9.F for interest rate swap spreads;
+For transactions of derivative instruments associated with fixed income investments, reflect the prescribed assumptions in VM-20 Section 9.F.8.d for interest rate swap spreads;

 VM-21 Section 4.D.5